 Have you ever visited Silent Valley National Park in Kerala, India?

 Stay tuned for more Bus-Free Through India, with new articles in this 8-part series coming out every Tuesday!

 This post is based on a semi-hosted press trip I took with Kalypso Adventures, experiencing their Multi Activity Holiday tour.
-It’s part of a series called Bus-Free Through India, as the tour focuses on showcasing the real India through cultural, sustainable and adventurous offerings, as well as traveling from place to place by cycling, trekking and kayaking.
-Stay tuned for this next chapter in my series, Bus-Free Through India.
+It’s part of a series called Bus-Free Through India, as the tour focuses on showcasing the real India through cultural, sustainable and adventurous offerings, as well as traveling from place to place by cycling, trekking, and kayaking.

 Want to live your best life through travel?